 3. Connection of coax cable

 The feeding of the antenna is done by 50 Ohm coax cable.

-For connection a PL-259 connector is required.
+For connection a PL-259 connector is required which has to be screwed on to the balun housing.
 The connector should be sealed against water entry.